isouriadakis/Arduino_ICM20948_DMP_Full-Function/README.md

 Contact at jsouriadakis@outlook.com

-Feel free give feedback and suggest changes.
+Feel free to give feedback and suggest changes.